 I ran the proposal by my girlfriends multiple times.
-We always proofread one another’s work: essays, grant proposals, text messages to boyfriends.
+We always proofread one another’s work: essays, grant proposals, text messages to boyfriends and crushes.
 Sophomore year of college, I’d been — thankfully, luckily, warmly — folded into a tight-knit group of mixed girls, who taught me how to take care of my hair, to be gentle with my curl pattern and patient with my frizziness, and to fall in love with its tendency to softly inflate on humid evenings.
-Whom I could call after a bad date (this Brazilian guy telling me, you’re lucky you’re light skinned, it’s prettier, or this Jewish dude saying, I never dated a mixed girl before, then, can I touch your hair?), or an argument with a racist professor who didn’t realize I was mixed.
+Whom I could call after a bad date (this Brazilian guy telling me, you’re lucky you’re light skinned, it’s prettier, or this Jewish dude saying, I never dated a mixed girl before, then, can I touch your hair?), or an argument with a racist professor who didn’t realize I wasn’t white.
 Those friendships brought me into a world within myself that I didn’t know existed.

 None of the girls were Jewish.
 I had no Jewish friends in college.
-The closest I got was Ranya, who was Arab Muslim.
+The closest I got was Ranya, who was Arab and Muslim.
 We joked that we were tribal cousins; Hagar’s and Sarah’s great-great-great-(& on)-grandaughters.

 Ranya read the proposal with some skepticism.
 “I just don’t know what I think about Zionism, Eli.
 Honestly, it seems messed up.
 You’re smart.
 This goes deeper than you trying to figure out whether or not you’re Jewish,” she said.